DandelionSprout/adguard/README.md

 #### Extensionlists (if required - as an extension to the big, multi or light blocklist)

 [**Affiliate&Tracking**](https://raw.githubusercontent.com/Zelo72/adguard/main/affiliatetracking.adblock) - Zelo's "Affiliate & Tracking Plus" Blocklist: Blocks additional ads, ad links, tracking, metrics and telemetry.
 An extension to the light/multi/big blocklist.
-Note: This blocklist also blocks e.g. links marked as ads in Google search or affiliate links in mail offers.
-The list contains about 170.000 domains (142.000 AdBlock optimized). ***(Optional)***
+Note: This blocklist also blocks e.g. links marked as ads in Google search or affiliate links in mail offers. ***(Optional)***

 > ***Link:*** https://raw.githubusercontent.com/Zelo72/adguard/main/affiliatetracking.adblock
 >
 > ***Sources:*** [Stats](https://github.com/Zelo72/rpi/blob/master/pihole/blocklists/affiliatetracking.stats)

 [**ThreatIntelligenceFeeds**](https://raw.githubusercontent.com/Zelo72/adguard/main/threat-intelligence.adblock)- Zelo's "Threat Intelligence Feeds": Blocks Malware, Crypto, Coins, Spam, Scam and Pishing - domains known to spread malware, launch phishing attacks, host command-and-control servers and more.
-Increases secutity significantly.
-The list contains about 320.000 domains (280.000 AdBlock optimized). ***(Optional)***
+Increases secutity significantly. ***(Optional)***

 *An attempt has been made to avoid false positive domains, but still this list may contain false positive domains.
 Therefore, an admin should be available to allow falsely blocked domains when you use this list.
 Please report false positive domains.*